THE COMPLETE SEO CONTENT CALENDAR GUIDE

 Set a Realistic Publish Frequency

 Consistency beats volume for SEO compounding.
-A team publishing 4 articles per week consistently for 12 months outperforms a team publishing 10 articles in January and nothing in February.
-Determine your realistic capacity — factoring in research, writing, editing, and publishing — and set a schedule you can sustain.
+A team publishing 4 articles per week consistently for 12 months outperforms a team publishing 10 in January and nothing in February.
 Most growing SEO programs target 4–8 articles per month.
 Harbor teams often hit 20–40 with the same headcount.

 Sustainable frequency: 4–8/month manually, 20–40/month with Harbor